chromium/chromium/styleguide/java/java.md

 should be annotated with [`@VisibleForTesting`].
 Android Lint will check that calls from non-test code respect the "otherwise" visibility.

-Symbols with a `ForTesting` suffix should **not** be annotated with `@VisibleForTesting`.
+Symbols with a `ForTesting` suffix **should not** be annotated with `@VisibleForTesting`.
 While `otherwise=VisibleForTesting.NONE` exists, it is redundant given the "ForTesting" suffix and the associated lint check is redundant given our trybot check.
+You should, however, use it for test-only constructors.

 [ensure they are removed]: /docs/speed/binary_size/android_binary_size_trybot.md#Added-Symbols-named-ForTest
 [`PRESUMBIT.py`]: https://chromium.googlesource.com/chromium/src/+/main/PRESUBMIT.py